CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

  * Buying power (money) is shared with my wife, capital is mine
  * How you accumulate capital is left as an exercise to the reader, this is just the why and what to do once you have capital
  * Capital vs. Time & Genius as a method of increasing the prosperity of humanity can be debated (Blue Origin vs. SpaceX)
+ * If you just listen to economists for dozens of hours, you'll learn economics through osmosis

 ### <b>What Money Is</b>